usertam/context-minimals/README.md

 # context-minimals
 A reproducible ConTeXt LMTX distribution.
-Sources checked and updated daily.
+Sources checked and updated weekly.

 ## Run me with Nix!
 These are some common ad-hoc usages.